baksi-org/plotune-sdk/README.md

-# plotune-sdk
+# Plotune SDK
-Plotune extension development kit
+This is the Plotune SDK, providing extension development tools.